Skip to content

 Making a Voluntary Exit

-Private companies do not have an easily accessible market to sell their shares, unlike public companies that openly list and trade their shares.
+Private companies do not have an easily accessible market to sell their shares, unlike public companies, which list and trade their shares openly.
 Private companies possess unlisted shares, making them more challenging to sell.
 Occasionally, the board of directors might reject a third party’s bid to purchase shares from an existing shareholder and join the company as a shareholder.

 If there is no third-party purchaser available, you, as the exiting shareholder, have two voluntary exit methods: